MarkusZoppelt/cifuzz/CONTRIBUTING.md

 ## Release process

-We are using a automatic release process based on conventional commits and semantic versioning.
+We are using an automatic release process based on conventional commits and semantic versioning.

 ## Building from Source (Linux / macOS)